tamberg/fablabzurich-laser-intro/README.md

 Ask the lab manager for help with the laser cutter.

 ## The hard way
-This takes more than 30 minutes.

-But it's worth your time!
+This takes more than 30 minutes, but it's worth your time :)

 ### Install some software